 $25 per year for individual membership,

 There shall be one vote for each Individual membership, and a maximum of one vote per person with a maximum of two votes for each Family or Life memberships.
 Membership shall be, except Life Membership, for a term of one year commencing the first day of September each year, and may be paid in advance.
 The first year of membership will commence the first day of September closest to the date of payment of dues.

 Section 3.3.
 Certificates of Membership.
 The corporation shall issue cards or certificates evidencing membership in the corporation to each member.

 Section 3.6.
 Voting.
-Each membership class in good standing may have one or two votes (according to membership class) to be cast in person, or by written, signed and dated proxy.
+Each membership class in good standing may have one or two votes (according to membership class) to be cast in person or by acceptable electronic method.
 All members shall have the right to attend all meetings and be heard.

 Section 3.7.
 Quorum.
-Presence of ten (10) members in good standing shall constitute a quorum at any meeting of the membership.
+Presence of 40% of members in good standing shall constitute a quorum at any meeting of the general membership.

 Board of Directors